 The climate here is extreme, and it is not uncommon for summer temperatures to reach 110°F. Winter days may be as cold as 14°F. With an annual rainfall of only 7-8 inches, the vines require irrigation during the hot summer months.
 The soil is rocky and shallow with excellent drainage.

-The Fries family began planting the Desert Wind Vineyard site in 1993.
+The Desert Wind Vineyard site was planted in 1993.
 Today, the vineyard totals 423 planted acres, with large blocks of Chardonnay, Merlot, Cabernet Sauvignon, and Syrah.
 The vineyard also contains smaller plantings of Viognier, Semillon, Cabernet Franc, Sauvignon Blanc, Barbera, Malbec, Petit Verdot, Tempranillo, Mourvedre and Carmenere.
 The vineyard is planted using 9 x 6 vine spacing with 806 plants per acre.

 Desert Wind Vineyard lies on the Wahluke Slope and ranges in elevation from approximately 800 - 1,000 feet.
 Its rocky soil is covered by shallow topsoil; the unique soil makeup places extra stress on the vines, forcing them to funnel energy into fruit production instead of excessive vegetation.
 The fruit from this vineyard is highly pigmented with firm tannins that lend structure to the resulting wines.

 Several Northwest wineries purchase fruit from Desert Wind Vineyard for their own winemaking; they often refer to this site as "Fries Vineyard" on their labels.